This historic shore town on Long Island Sound has more than 20 monuments on the National Register of Historic Places.

 The line is 1.5 miles long, and the museum’s superb assemblage of vintage rolling stock can be viewed in a series of sheds.

-Some of the exhibits to look out for are Horsecar 76, the oldest horse-drawn tram in the world, Third Avenue Railway System 220 (1892), the oldest functioning streetcar in the United States, and Manhattan Railway “G” (1878), the oldest surviving rapid transit car in the country.
+My priority here is Horsecar 76, the oldest surviving horse-drawn tram in the world.
+Also special is the Third Avenue Railway System 220 (1892), the oldest functioning streetcar in the United States, and Manhattan Railway “G” (1878), the oldest surviving rapid transit car in the country.

-A more recent but moving exhibit is a PATH 745 under the World Trade Center when it collapsed on 9/11.
+More recent but more poignant PATH 745, which was under the World Trade Center on 9/11.

 4. Stony Creek Brewery

-Stony Creek Brewery was a small-scale contract brand until a major revamp in 2015, when it moved into this capacious riverside location, making it the second-largest craft brewery and taproom in Connecticut.
+Stony Creek Brewery was a small-scale contract brand until a major revamp in 2015, when it moved into this capacious riverside location.
+It’s now the second-largest craft brewery and taproom in Connecticut.

 Complemented by seasonal and off-the-wall experimental brews, there’s a hardcore of lagers, sours and Stony Creek’s flagship series of “Cranky” IPAs.